mr-poston-cs/apcsp-b/units/summer-assignment.md

     - Complete guided notes for this module

   - [How Computers Work]({{"/units/unit0/how_computers_work" | relative_url }})
-    - Watch the lecture video, along with the supplementary resources videos
+    - Watch the lecture video (longest video of all, I promise, but it does cover most of the other modules as well), along with the supplementary resources videos
     - Read notes
     - Complete guided notes for this module